antaz/hikari/share/man/man1/hikari.md

   Redirect all input events directly to the focused view without the compositor interfering.
 Focus will not leave this view anymore until the mode exits or the view closes.
-To exit this mode reissue the some key binding that started this mode.
+To exit this mode, reissue the same key binding that started this mode.

 * **mode-enter-layout**